xwoots/zSecurity/README.md

 ``` /var/lib/cloud/scripts/per-boot/ ```

-Finally, the EC2 instance will need an IAM Role assigned that has permission to run the above commands:
+Finally, the EC2 instance will need an IAM Role assigned that has permission to run the above commands (Replace HOSTED-ZONE-ID by the ID you retrieved):

 ```json
 {